LandonSchropp/vim-stamp/readme.md

 Hello Hello [H]ello Olà Hallo
 ```

-The great thing about Vim Stamp is it works with any motion.
+The great thing about Stamp is it works with any motion.
 That means you have maximum flexibility
 when stamping.
 Some of the more useful motions include stamping inside strings (`Si"`), stamping
 blocks (`Sib`), stamping paragraphs (`Sip`) and stamping until the end of the line (`S$`).

-Vim Stamp supports the following modes:
+Stamp supports the following modes:

 * Normal mode motions (`S<motion>`)
 * Visual line selections (`V<motion>S`)